 - Law enforcement agency records for pending criminal investigations and prosecution

-The NOPD charges a fee for copies of reports and for the research of records.
+The NOPD charges a fee for copies of reports and for researching records.
 Fees vary depending on the type of document requested and the amount of time needed to research.

-The LSP charges $11.50 plus $2.50 + 2.5% for each crash report online.
+The LSP charges $11.50 for each crash report online.
 You have the option to purchase crash reports at your local troop office, but only fatal crash reports are available.
-The fee for a crash report at a local troop office is $16.50 plus $2.5 + 2.5%.
+The fee for a crash report at a local troop office is $16.50.
+For a credit card payment, this is calculated as $16.50 plus $2.50 + 2.5%.

-Police reports from the New Orleans Police Department are available 20 days after the accident.
-The Louisiana State Police makes crash reports available 10-15 days after the accident.
+If you’re dealing with bodily injury or property damage from an auto accident, you’ll want to act fast to obtain a report, file a claim, and demand damages.
+Fortunately, police reports from the New Orleans Police Department are available 20 working days after the accident, and the Louisiana State Police makes crash reports available 10-15 business days after the accident.

-Obtaining a police report should be a straightforward process but can become a headache when you’re trying to recover from an accident, plan your next steps, and gather other information to file an insurance claim.
+Obtaining a police report should be a straightforward process but can become a headache when you’re trying to recover from an accident, plan your next steps, and gather other pieces of information that are required to file an insurance claim.

 - Create a record of all of your accident-related losses